 - Addition to applicability spec is pending.

+- Subtest level applicability needs to be added

 - Annex G.3.5 Minimum Test time is pending.

 8.3.1.1.1.1 Test purpose

 To verify the UE's ability to receive a predefined test signal, representing a multi-path fading channel that is determined by the SNR with a percentage of the information bit throughput for a specified downlink Reference Measurement Channel (RMC) not falling below a specified value for transmission on one antenna ports.